jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 Go to https://wwww.cryptocontrol.io/en/developers/apis and choose to sign up to create a new free account.
 After done click in the button GET API KEY and it will show you an API key needed for next instructions.

 ### Running the Bot
 The 3 previous keys has to be stored in variables in the .env file with the following names TELEGRAM_TOKEN_KEY for the telegram token, COINMARKETCAP_API for the coinmarketcap API key and CRYPTO_NEWS for the crypto news API key.

-Then run 'bin/main.rb' in Unix OS such as Linux or Mac and 'ruby bin/main.rb' in Windows.
+Then run 'sudo bin/main.rb' in Linux or Mac and 'ruby bin/main.rb' in Windows.
 After all the previous is done, visit the Telegram channel with the name you choose before for the bot and run the command /start.

 This Telegram Bot has the following commands: